 They also offer you the opportunity to receive their newsletter for special savings and deals, as well as professional tips for using their products.
 If you’re in the Twin Falls area, you can stop by their brick-and-mortar retail store (they eventually did open one) to meet some of the staff and purchase products.

-They don’t have a multi-level marketing arm to push their products through a distributor network, yet they just leased an additional 27,000 square feet of warehouse space due to the rapid growth they’re experiencing.
+They don’t have a Multi-Level Marketing (MLM) arm to push their products through a distributor network, yet they just leased an additional 27,000 square feet of warehouse space due to the rapid growth they’re experiencing.

 With the obvious emphasis on putting quality first, I believe that Plant Therapy has created a great position in the marketplace, and as long as they stay focused on what has made them successful so far, they will continue to be a player in the essential oils space.